LoveGlitchCoffee/Oblivion-plus-plus/README.md

 # README

-Oblivion Theme for C++
+Oblivion Theme catered for C++
 Port of gedit/emacs' oblivion theme, developed by Palo Borelli.
-Imperfect due to how TM scope works, maybe for the future.
+Imperfect due to how TM scope works, maybe can improve in the future.

 **Enjoy!**